Ian on Travel

 Tesla Model 3)

-for my own local trips;
+for my own local and medium-length trips;

 - preferring mass transit over taxis/limos when available;

-electric or hybrid limo services when available;
+electric car-based limo services

 - travelling by train (Via Rail)